erikerlandson/erikerlandson.github.com/_posts/2020-05-23-some-unit-signature-results-for-matrix-inversions.md

 \end{aligned}
 $$

-Some interesting things are evident in these unit signatures.
+Some observations about the products above:
-Only the units from the columns of $$ X $$ are present in the first product, and similarly only units from $$ Y $$ appear in the second.
+Firstly, only the units from the columns of $$ X $$ are present in the first product, and similarly only units from $$ Y $$ appear in the second.
 So, while in traditional matrix algebra these products are both equal (to $$ I_n $$) their unit signatures are completely different!